 “Sometimes it’s helping to write a data management plan, and sometimes it’s answering a couple of questions,” says Castillo on the range of the service.
 “A lot of researchers just need a little extra guidance, and Ehsan and Heather have been doing a fantastic job.
 I’ve talked to many Medical Center faculty members on the side and gotten rave reviews.”

-Among the rave reviewers, count John Ashton, PhD, an associate professor and director of the Rochester Genomics Center.
+Count John Ashton, PhD, an associate professor and director of the Rochester Genomics Center, among the rave reviewers.

 Ashton sought out Moghadam for help with how his team provides the University community with resources related to genomics data.
 He also needed Moghadam to review and refine the genomics DMSP template and help his team through confusing aspects of the proposal process.
 “I find our partnership extremely valuable,” he says, “and look forward to working more closely together to help increase transparency for researchers and provide additional useful resources for all.”